EMT Training in New Jersey with Career Information

 Emergency Medical Technician-Basic Certificate

-All applicants to this program must have a current EMT-B certificate from New Jersey, Pennsylvania or New York.
+All applicants to this program must have current EMT-B certification from New Jersey, Pennsylvania or New York.
 Enrollees can choose to enter the day, evening, hybrid or strictly online program.
 Paramedic certification qualifies recipients to begin work in clinics, trauma units and other paramedic centers.

 Associate in Applied Sciences - Paramedic

 While enrolled in the paramedic certificate program, students may decide to receive an associate's degree in the field.
 To receive this degree, student must take an additional 23 credits of general education studies.
-Graduates are prepared to advance their careers by becoming a registered nurse or healthcare administrator.
+Graduates are prepared to advance their careers by becoming registered nurses or healthcare administrators.
 For managerial positions, additional education and experience may be necessary for those with an associate's degree.

 Union County College is the oldest community college in New Jersey.
-This public school has transfer agreements allowing those with a 2-year degree to pursue further education at other state institutions.
+This public school has transfer agreements allowing those with 2-year degrees to pursue further education at other state institutions.
 Distance-learning and continuing education certificates are also available.

 This EMT training program offers a traditional lecture setting with hands-on opportunities.
-Classes culminate in 110 credit-hours with an extra ten hours spent in a local hospital's emergency room.
+Students complete 110 credit-hours of coursework with an extra ten hours spent in a local hospital's emergency room.
 Before beginning the program, all enrollees must have professional-level CPR certification.
-At the end of the course, all students must pass a written exam to become licensed as EMT-Basic.
-EMT training allows graduates to obtain positions on private or hospital ambulances.
-Other career opportunities are available at fire stations, law enforcement precincts and independent rescue agencies.
+At the end of the course, all students must pass a written exam to become licensed as EMT-Basics.

 Potential enrollees need to have at least one year of experience.
 All students need to have CPR certification, hospital sponsorship and nine credits of general education to graduate.
 They must also pass a basic skills test, showing competency in algebra and other areas.